MadFunMaker/neural_recommender_notes/notes/overview_recsys.md

     - 1) Parallelization: In ALS, the system computes each qi independently of the other item factors and computes each pu independently of the other user factors.
     - 2) Implicit data: the training set cannot be considered sparse, looping over each single training case—as gradient descent does—would not be practical.
   - Adding biases
+    - Much of the observed variation in rating values is due to effects associated with either users or items, known as biases or intercepts, independent of any interactions.
+    - rˆui = µ + bi + bu + qiTp

 #### Content-based methods
 - Use user profiles, item information, reviews (Collaborative topic modeling)